michaelselfwx/storm-maniac/README.md

 Workflow:

-This website took me more than 20 hours to get it to work right, let alone look appeasing to the user's eyes (whether on desktop, tablet, or mobile).
+This website took me more than 30 hours to get it to work right, let alone look appeasing to the user's eyes (whether they are on desktop, tablet, or mobile).